-Submissions to this solicitation must propose transformational research and development (R&D) that have the potential for high impact.
+Submissions to this solicitation must propose transformational R&D that has the potential for high impact.
 If successful, a project could create a new class or new trajectory for an energy technology, with the potential to substantially contribute to ARPA-E's statutory goals (see Section I.A).